 We've also been impressed with the Tiagra hydraulic discs.
 They were fitted to the Genesis Datum 10 that Mike Stead tested in mid-2017, and he commented: "I'm rapidly coming to the conclusion that Shimano can do no wrong brake-wise, the performance being consistently excellent across all specs from base model non-series to Dura-Ace.
 Stopping power is enhanced by the use of a 160mm rotor up front, meaning there's never any need for more than two fingers on the levers, even with hands on the hoods let alone in the drops."
 The Tiagra brakes specifically boosted the Datum 10's performance downhill: "the wide tyres and hydraulic brakes give you the confidence to bomb rough-tarmac descents without fear."

 Quirks of Shimano's pricing structure mean that you can buy an entire groupset for not much more than the cost of a set of disc brakes.
-For example, a disc-brake Tiagra group can be had for £360, and a disc-brake 105 set for £390.
-If you had a bike with 1-speed Tiagra and mechanical discs, it's hard to see why you wouldn't go straight to the full 105 group, rather than just upgrading the brakes.
+For example, a hydraulic disc-brake Tiagra group can be had for £435, and a hydraulic disc-brake 105 set for £500.
+If you had a bike with 10-speed Tiagra and mechanical discs, it's hard to see why you wouldn't go straight to the full 105 group, rather than just upgrading the brakes.

 |105||725g (50-34 tooth)||£154.99||£90.99|

 Shimano Tiagra (below) and 105 each feature chainsets with aluminium crank arms and a steel axle.
 They both use a four-arm spider with uneven spacing between those arms, the idea being to provide strength and stiffness where it’s needed while keeping the weight low.